 "He had a great deal of trust within the family.
 He told me straight that no-one would believe me if I said anything [about the abuse]."

-The abuse continued until David was 15, in 1982, leaving scars on David's adolescence and adulthood.
+The abuse continued until David was 15, in 1982, disrupting David's sexual development and leaving scars on David's adolescence and adulthood.
 He became a rebel at home and travelled the country aimlessly.

 David remained silent about the abuse for many years.
 He did not want his grandmother (Gerrry Ridsdale's mother) to know about it.